-Together, working with people living with Crohn’s and Colitis, IBD UK have developed the IBD Standards, a framework of statements that set out what high-quality care looks like at every point of the patient journey, from pre-diagnosis, to surgery and ongoing care, as well as how the IBD Service should be organised to deliver this.
+The IBD Standards set out what high-quality care looks like at every point of the patient journey, from pre-diagnosis, to surgery and ongoing care, as well as how the IBD Service should be organised to deliver this.

-The first IBD Standards were created in 2009, following on from the first audit of IBD Services in 2006 by the Royal College of Physicians which highlighted large variations in standards of care.
-They were then updated in 2013 and now underpin the 2015 NICE quality standard on IBD.
+The first IBD Standards were created in 2009, following on from the first audit of IBD Services in 2006 by the Royal College of Physicians.
+They were then updated in 2013 and again most recently in 2019.